bbarni2020/TokenForge/README.md

-# TokenForge ⚒️🛠️
+# TokenForge ⚒️🛠️ - Create your own (Meme)coin on Solana

 Create Solnan tokens on DevNet in a fully automated way.
-This application simplifies token creation with a clear and straightforward workflow. 🚀
+This application simplifies token creation with a clear and straightforward workflow. 🚀 [Demo/Tutorial  video](https://youtu.be/7ceTJWBBKVE)

 ## Key Features
 - Automated token generation ⚡